Counseling & Support

 Social/Emotional competence is a critical part of a child's social as well academic success in school.
 Similar to academics, children may need and benefit from instruction and guidance in it.
 This curriculum is utilized within the Valley View Guidance Department.
 Lessons are divided into 4 different age levels from Kindergarten through high school, and are filled with engaging, thought-provoking class activities which help students develop vital social skills which become life-long lessons and skills: understanding emotions, managing anger, relieving stress, solving interpersonal problems and much more.
 Strong Kids is evidence-based, contributes to boost academic skills, is targeted to age-appropriate skills and effective for all children in any setting.

-- Yoga at recess Tuesday and Thursday
+- Yoga at recess on Wednesdays

-- Game Days at Lunch Monday and Wednesday
+- Game Days at lunch on Wednesdays

 Where the Whole Child Feels Supported